bacontime/blog-mirror/nature/plant-ranking.md

 : Rubarb and sorrel gets a pass, but the titular buckwheat is just more of this D-tier fake grass.

 Ginseng Family (Araliaceae)
 : Ginseng and Ivy.
 Yeah yeah herbal medicine.
-Yeah yeah, ivy is pretty for facades.
+Yeah yeah, ivy makes for nice facades.
 Whatever.

 Dogbane Family (Apocynaceae)
 : Oleander?
 Periwinkle?
 Frangipani?
 Are these even real names?
-It gets a passing grade because Monarch butterflies need milkweed, which is within this family.
+It gets a passing grade because Monarch butterflies need milkweed, which lays within this family.

 Iris Family (Iridaceae)
 : Saved from the bottom tier by the inclusion of saffron.